 "It all begins and ends in your mind.
 What you give power to, has power over you, if you allow it."

-So, for example, from thinking about this one friend, my mind starts to think of London, then of Corona, then I try to move it to more positive thoughts, so my mind thinks of my family, but then jumps to my body, then the day`s events, then the messages I received, and so on and on.
+So, for example, from thinking about this one friend, my mind starts to think of London, then of Covid, then I try to move it to more positive thoughts, so my mind thinks of my family, but then jumps to my body, then the day`s events, then the messages I received, and so on and on.
 All these thoughts may not necessarily be related (or they are in a meta-view, who knows), and while I was aware of my monkey mind, I was also aware of the energy power this activity consumed.
-I not only fell asleep late, also my dreams mirrored my monkey mind (from former school friends to Helene Fischer (Germany`s famous singer) to pregnancy (so weird, right, I know - is this a sign? ;)).

 When I woke up this morning, my monkey mind started again, but this time (maybe because the mind was still asleep) less busy than usually.
 Whenever I wake up, I try to do conscious steps, such as taking deep breaths, naming three things I am grateful for, and also (newly introduced :D) gently touching my face.
 (The last routine is the one I learned from the PQ training as part of training our self-command or mindfulness muscle, but I also learned how intimate and calming this gesture can be (highly recommend!)).
 During my short morning routine, I noticed my mind was waking up more with every minute passing by, so I also noticed the "monkey", but tried to gently shift back to my intention.